rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

 ## The inner/outer set of a node

 Each node within a tree can be understood to represent the root of a subtree.
-And, because of that, any node can be understood to represent two sets of nodes:
+And, because of that, any node can be understood to define two sets of nodes:
-(S1) the set of nodes which contains that node and all of its descendants (i.e. its outer set), and (S2) the set of nodes which only contains the descendants of that node (i.e. its inner set).

-* No outer set of a node is ever empty.
+A node's inner set S2 encloses its descendants, and its outer set S1 combines the node's inner set S2 with the node itself.

-* An outer set always contains its defining node.
+* An outer set always contains its defining node - i.e. never empty.
 * An inner set is empty if, and only if, its defining node is a leaf.
 * An empty tree has no node and consequently no outer and no inner set.

-The relationship between a node's inner and outer sets:
+The relationship between the outer and the inner sets of a node:

-* S2 is a strict subset of S1.
+* S2 is a strict subset of S1 - i.e. S2 is embedded into S1.
+* A node's inner set is embedded into the node's outer set.
+* S1 is super-ordinate to S2 and S2 sub-ordinate to S1.
 * S1 is the parent (i.e. an ancestor) set of S2.
 * S2 is the only child (i.e. a descendant) set of S1.
 * There is no other (distinct) set in between S1 and S2.

+Note that the outer set of a node is the set of nodes of the subtree that has the node as its root (hint: a rooted tree of nodes).
+In contrary to that, the inner set of a node is the union of those outer sets that have the node's child nodes as their root (hint: a forest).

 **CLARIFICATION**
-The outer set of a node is unique to that node.
-No other node has the exact same outer set.

-That is, because these sets always differ in the defining node.

-**CLARIFICATION**
-The inner set of a node is unique to that node.
+The inner set of a node is unique to a node.
 No other node has the exact same inner set.

 If two nodes `n1` and `n2` are independent from one another (i.e. none of those